Docs/Documentation

 Prerequisites

-• Cencori account with API key
+• Cencori account and project.

-• Node.js 18+ installed
+• Node.js 18+ installed.

-• SDK installed (npm install cencori)
+• SDK installed with npm install cencori.

 Basic Chat Request